-What's Your Bird's Native Climate?
+Mimic Your Bird's Native Environment

-Unless your home has central heat and air, providing a comfortable temperature for your bird, many times, is easier said than done.
-Building a fire in a fireplace is out -- not only does an open fire pose the risk of burns for a bird out of its cage, the smoke from burning wood is a health hazard to a pet bird in and of itself.
-Birds have extremely sensitive respiratory systems and can be easily overwhelmed by any source of smoke or fumes.
+Unless your home has central heat and air, along with good insulation, providing a comfortable temperature for your pet bird can be easier said than done.
+Building a fire in a fireplace is not a good option.
+Not only does an open fire pose a burn risk for a bird out of its cage, but the smoke from burning wood is also a health hazard.
+Birds have extremely sensitive respiratory systems and can easily develop serious health issues, including sudden death, from any smoke or fumes.

-Don't Forget Humidity!
+Don't Forget About Humidity